PatrickStricker/Hebbian_Learning/README.md

 | STL-10, original SoftHebb architecture with HPCA | 71.32 +/- 0.10 |

 Small numerical deviations can arise from hardware kernels and framework behavior.
 Material discrepancies should first be investigated against the archived commit, environment, preprocessing path, seed list, and exact run configuration.

-## Important reproducibility notes

-Resolve or explicitly document the following points before creating the final archival release.

-### Seed defaults

-The supplied script currently uses two fallback values: the initial global-seed parser defaults to `2`, while the parameter dictionary defaults to `10`.
-Always pass `seed=...` explicitly.
-A final release should use a single source of truth.

-### Hidden-width coupling

-Although `n_hidden` is parsed from the command line, the receptive-field mask is constructed using the fixed `N_post=20000`.
-Changing `n_hidden` alone causes a mask/weight shape mismatch.
-Expose `N_post` as the controlling option or keep `n_hidden` fixed in the archived configs.

-### Augmentation description

-The attached loader implements `orig`, horizontal flip, rotation, and spatial shift.
-Ensure that the manuscript, configuration files, and archived code describe the same augmentation set.
-Any Gaussian-noise or input-masking augmentation condition must have a corresponding implementation and executable config if it is claimed as part of the reported local experiments.

-### Optimizer-switch condition

-The attached base script uses Adam throughout the supervised readout stage and does not implement plateau detection or an Adam-to-SGD switch.
-The optimizer-switch result therefore requires a separate archived script or configuration containing the exact plateau criterion, SGD learning rate, momentum, and switch behavior.

-### Output persistence

-The attached local entry point does not save a trained model, checkpoint, or structured metrics file.
-The archived run wrappers should preserve logs and final metrics, and should save checkpoints if checkpoint-based verification is intended.

-### Computational resources

-The default local model uses 20,000 hidden units and a large dense weight/mask representation.
-Memory use is substantial, particularly with a batch size of 4,000 and multiple intermediate tensors.
-Reducing the batch size can be useful for a smoke test, but it changes the minibatch statistics used by the HPCA update and is not a reproduction of the reported configuration unless explicitly validated.

-## Reproduction checklist

-Before running a reported condition, verify:

-- the correct subfolder and upstream revision;
-- the archived environment;
-- the dataset and preprocessing path;
-- the exact seed list;
-- the connectivity regime;
-- the learning-rule mode;
-- augmentation settings;
-- divisive normalization and energy pooling;
-- readout architecture and optimizer schedule;
-- output directory; and
-- the source commit recorded with the result.

 ## License and upstream attribution